 These incidents show that when you don’t pay attention to your WordPress website security, there are chances where it can be attacked by hackers.
 To avoid these cases you need to keep your WordPress Admin Area and its Login Page protected.
-In this article, I am going to give you information about the ways and steps to protect the most sophisticated area of your WordPress site, “WordPress admin area”.
+In this article, I am going to give you information about the ways and steps to protect the most sophisticated area of your WordPress site, the “WordPress admin area”.
 Let’s get started,

 1. Change Default Admin Username and Pick a Strong Password

 If you’re installing WordPress, never let the default admin account to be as

 admin.
 This is so predictable to try for brute-force attack or any other attack.

 Here, even if you change your admin username as

 iamadmin, it can create a hell lot of difference and save you from a lot of trouble (But, do not go for this name, it is an example to show how changing admin username can make a difference).

 In terms of passwords, always follow the WordPress guide.
 When you enter the password below the entry box, it shows how strong is your password.
 Always make your password strong in that aspect.

 Now, even if your website does not provide any financial privileges to the hacker, but this doesn’t stop the hacker to try to gain access of your website.
 Allow me to present you a simple scenario which is kinda common in WordPress websites.
 Have a look in the below figure:

 As you can see, there are these hacking attempts on one WordPress website in one day.
 So, as from the figure, it is quite clear that all the lockouts attempts are targeting on